 From the video files, 304 locations of the three birds were detected of which the observer was certain (75.6% of all sightings of birds on antennae).
 Of these, in 91 % of the cases, the correct tier, side, and pen of the aviary was detected within 1 min. by the RFID system (Tab.
 3a).
 In all but 7 cases, this was also the closest RFID detection in time.
 In 1 case, the correct tier, but at the opposite side of the aviary was indicated by the RFID system.
 The correct tier regardless of the side of the aviary and the pen was detected in 93% of the cases.
 Sensitivity fell precipitously to 39% when the focus was detecting the correct antenna within one minute.
 In 3% of the cases a wrong pen was indicated and in 2% the wrong side of the aviary.

-When the registrations of the litter were excluded, detection was much better (Table 3b).
+When the registrations of birds on the antennae situated on the litter were excluded, detection was much better (Table 3b).
 All sensitivities on tier-level were between 98 and 99% whereas the sensitivities regarding the correct antenna within tier remained below 50%.

 The registration of the RFID system was on average 1.6 s (Stderror = 1.9 s) earlier than the video time stamp if the tier identified by the RFID and observer matched and 3.6 s.
 (2.5 s.) earlier if the antennas by the RFID and observer matched.
 Neither time differences were significantly different from zero (same tier: Student's t = 0.82, P = 0.41, N = 293, same antenna: Student's t = 1.42, P = 0.16, N = 135).

 Of the three hens, each accounted for 43.4% (132), 34.9 (106), and 21.7% (66) of all registrations.
 The hens differed in the sensitivity of the registrations relative to tiers including the litter but not antennae when all tiers included the litter were analyzed.
-However, with the exclusion of the antennae on the litter, hens only differend when the same antenna within 1 min. was considered.
+However, with the exclusion of the antennae on the litter, hens only differed when the same antenna within 1 min. was considered.
 The difference was due to the two birds with the fewer registrations.
 Of those, one hen had about 5 times more correct than incorrect registrations of the antenna within 1 min. and the other bird had twice as many incorrect than correct registrations of the antenna within 1 min.

 Table 3: Sensitivities of the detection of locations of birds as seen on the video file by the RFID system.
 In some cases, the same antenna or tier was registered on RFID as the observer indicated within 1 min. but there was an earlier RFID registration event of another antenna/tier (named closest antenna etc. in time). a) all observations, N = 304. b) registrations on the litter excluded, N = 158.